tamusjroyce/nodejs_directory_structure/README.md

 The reason for the arrays, such as "./.gitignore" above, is that if .gitignore already exists, the command below it will not be ran.
 Only when .gitignore is initially created will package.lock and node_modules/ be added to the .gitignore.

+## Auto Discovery

+So you might ask, "How does the script know to create a directory, a blank file, or execute a command?"
+It does it by finding a pattern in the text.
+Unless you specify it manually, per the Advanced section below (which you are more than welcome to do).

+If the first word is an Action in the Advanced Commands below
+* It will run the javascript function associated with the Action with the parameter specified

+If it starts with a "./" and ends with a "/."
+* Then it will guarentee the necessary folders so that the path exists (or fail while trying)

+If it starts with a "./" and does end with a period, such as "./test/readme.txt"
+* Then it will guarentee the necessary folders and create a blank file (unless the file already exists)

+If it does not start with a period and does not match the rules above
+* Then it will be executed at the command prompt

 ## Global Install

 If you add the below to your package.json script section